 The window code contains information on the diameter, material used, the transmission characteristic and whether it is wedged or not.
 For example a 45 mm diameter window, optimized for the extended NIR region, would be wedged, and consist of UV grade fused silica, resulting in the following window code:

 Window options for different cameras

-However, other options (O) for applications requiring specifically optimized conditions are readily available without requiring a >Customer Special Request (CSR).
-These options are offered in the Camera Windows Supplementary Specification Sheet.
-In the very small number of remaining cases where a particular window performance is required these will be handled through the CSR process.
-There are situations where it is not feasible to put particular windows on to particular cameras for technical reasons and these are denoted as ‘non-applicable’ (n/a) in table 2 Appendix A. For example wedged windows of 60 mm diameter cannot be fitted to Standard iKon-L cameras due to mechanical constraints.
-Similarly as another example, putting a window optimized for the ‘NUV-Enhanced’ region on to an iDus front illuminated (FI) camera would be a mismatch for overall sensitivity.
+Camera window Options (O) for applications requiring specifically optimized conditions are readily available without requiring a Customer Special Request (CSR).
+These options are offered in the Camera Windows Selector Tool.
+In the very small number of remaining cases where a particular very specific window performance is required, these will be handled through the CSR process.
+Note also there are situations where it is not feasible to put particular windows on particular cameras for technical reasons.

 Special requests (CSR)